johnwinans/2044-breadboard-power/README.md

 https://www.youtube.com/playlist?list=PL3by7evD3F51fKkyrUbH-PCdwPCWc9F8a

 If you want to make one of these for yourself you can use this design as it is or and alter it and make it better.
+(I havn't tested this design yet.
+But I have ordered some and will do so soon.
+At that point I will update this 'warning'.)

 If you just want one, see the PDF file for the digikey order IDs of the parts and here is a place where you can order 3 of these (bare boards) for $7.10